 His persistence is paying off.
 Luke was recognised as runner up for the Aboriginal and Torres Strait Islander of the Year Award at the 2020 Northern Territory Training Awards.

 Upskill or re-skill with vocational education and training at CDU.
-Explore VET courses.
+Explore TAFE courses.